mathesar-foundation/mathesar-wiki/community/contributing.md

   - Unassigned issues tagged `status: ready` are also fair game.
     - [Issues tagged `status: ready`](https://github.com/centerofci/mathesar/issues?q=is%3Aopen+is%3Aissue+label%3A%22status%3A+ready%22+no%3Aassignee).

 If you want to work on something for which there is no GitHub issue open yet, create an issue and propose your change there.
-A Mathesar maintainer will evaluate your issue and decide whether we'll accept a pull request for the issue.
+A Mathesar [team member](/team) will evaluate your issue and decide whether we'll accept a pull request for the issue.
 If we indicate that we will accept a PR, then go ahead and start work on it.

 ## Contributing
 Once you've found an issue to work on,